abhishiv/qbase/Readme.md

 @gratico/qbase
 =====

-Simple active record like ORM for browser with MongoDB styled queries and watchable queries.
+Simple lightweight and fast in-memory data store with support for lazy queries, watchable queries, transactions, H1/HM/MTM/BT relationships, and MongoDB styled selectors.

+Written to be an lightweight functional alternative to @apollo/client.
+PRs welcomed for adding support for JSONSchema.

 Install and use
 ---------------